r3bteam/illusion-music-bot/README.md

 ---

-### If you need help you can DM Tetrabyte#4866 on Discord or submit an issue with that you're having trouble with.
+### If you need help you can DM Tetrabyte#4866 on Discord or submit an issue with what you're having trouble with.

 ---